railwayapp/docs/src/docs/overview/the-basics.md

 Service [Variables](/reference/variables) provide a powerful way to manage configuration and secrets across services in Railway.

-You can configure variables scoped to services or to projects to be shared amongst all services in a project.
+You can configure variables scoped to services.
+These variables are specific to each service and are not shared across the project by default.

+If you want to access variables from this service in another service within the same project, you need to utilize a [Reference Variable](/reference/variables#reference-variables).

 <Image src="https://res.cloudinary.com/railway/image/upload/v1722144282/docs/the-basics/service_variables_galkry.png"
 alt="Screenshot of the service variables tab"